Steve Addazio: 2021

-Returning to a full-season schedule, second-year coach Addazio led the Rams to just a 3–9 record.
+Returning to a full-season schedule, second-year coach Addazio led the Rams to a 3–9 record.
 After starting the year 3–3, the team lost its final six games and did not achieve bowl eligibility.
-Addazio was ejected during the first half of the final game of the season against Nevada, by rule after receiving two unsportsmanlike conduct penalties; he is just the second coach to be ejected following the NCAA rule change implemented in 2016.
+Addazio was ejected during the first half of the final game of the season against Nevada, by rule after receiving two unsportsmanlike conduct penalties; he is the second coach to be ejected following the NCAA rule change implemented in 2016.

 Addazio was fired on December 2, 2021, after two seasons at Colorado State where he posted a total record of 4–12.

-Texas A&M (2022–2022)
+Texas A&M (2022–2023)

 On January 21, 2022, Addazio was hired by Texas A&M to be their offensive line coach under Jimbo Fisher.